sharkusk/tts-backup/README.rst

 ============

-TTS-Prefetch downloads assets specified within a TTS JSON save file and stores them within the TTS cache.
+TTS-Prefetch downloads assets specified within a TTS JSON save file (including links found in LuaScript sections) and stores them within the TTS cache.
 This is handy if you want to ensure that all mod assets are present, e. g., when several mods have been updated, or when a mod uses bags, which normally require that all pieces are unpacked manually before they are fetched and stored inside the TTS cache.

 Requirements & Installation